404FoundingFather/wolfram-sim-ehammond/memory-bank/07-kanban.md

 ## Notes
 -   Tasks are derived from `06-developmentPlan.md`.
--   [Owner TBD] and [Est. TBD] to be filled as sprint planning occurs for Sprint 1 onwards.
+-   [Owner TBD] and [Est. TBD] to be filled as sprint planning occurs for Sprint 4 onwards.
+-   Sprint 3 successfully completed all simulation engine core features (F1.5-F1.7)
+-   Total test count increased from 46 to 72 tests with Sprint 3 completion
+-   Next focus: Sprint 4 (gRPC Service Implementation)